-Sometimes it is necessary that a person should produce a document or other thing which may be in his possession or power for the purposes of any investigation or inquiry under this Code.
+Sometimes it is necessary that a person should produce a document or other thing which may be in his possession or power for the purposes of any investigation or inquiry under the Code of Criminal Procedure, 1973.
 This can be compelled to be produced by issuing summons (Sections 91 and 92) or a warrant (Sections 93 to 98).